-The school dress code reinforces in students a pride in their own appearance, instils recognition of themselves as an integral part of the school community, and assists in developing their pride in representing school.
+The school dress code reinforces in students a pride in their own appearance, instils recognition of themselves as an integral part of the school community, assists in developing their pride in representing school, and reflects the school's values.

-It is therefore most important that uniform is always clean and strictly conforms to the following rules:
+It is therefore most important that uniform is always clean and strictly conforms to the following rules: Please Note:

-Please Note:

-- No makeup or nail polish

-- Hair below shoulder length must be tied back.
-Only navy or black hair accessories may be worn

-- No unnatural coloured hair or extreme hairstyles

-- Plain sleepers or studs only may be worn
+- No makeup or nail polish - Hair below shoulder length must be tied back.
+Only navy or black hair accessories may be worn - No unnatural coloured hair or extreme hairstyles - Plain sleepers or studs only may be worn in the earlobes - No tattoos or body piercings - No visible jewelry.

-- Necklaces must not be visible

-- No bracelets or rings.

-Winter Uniform Summer Uniform Sports Uniform

-(Terms 2 and 3) (Terms 1 and 4)

-• School skirt - length below the • School dress - length below the Sports skirt - length below the

-knee knee, sleeves below the elbow knee

-Approved blue shirt (tucked in to White knee high socks or opaque Sports polo

-the skirt).
-Only a white T-shirt may white tights Sports shoes

-be worn under the shirt Black school shoes

-Official school jumper Sports Uniform is to be brought to

-Navy tights or navy knee-high school when Sport is scheduled on

-socks the timetable - students will change

-Optional - Navy or black scarf; at school.

-Dark blue jacket (plain jacket not

-denim)
+Winter Uniform Summer Uniform Sports Uniform (Terms 2 and 3) (Terms 1 and 4) • School skirt - length below the knee • School dress - length below the knee, Sports skirt - length below the knee Approved blue shirt (tucked in to the sleeves below the elbow Sports polo skirt).
+Only a white T-shirt may be worn White knee high socks or opaque Sports shoes under the shirt white tights Official school jumper Black school shoes Sports Uniform is to be brought to Navy tights or navy knee-high socks school when Sport is scheduled on Optional - Navy or black scarf; Dark the timetable - students will change at blue jacket (plain jacket not denim) school.
 Black school shoes